-How millennials are able to buy luxury housing
+How millennials are able to buy East Cape luxury housing

 Many are skipping the idea of buying a “starter home” and instead, saving up for a down payment on a higher-priced alternative.
 In 2017, nearly a quarter of homes constructed by Toll Brothers, the largest luxury homebuilder in the U.S., were sold to buyers under 35, reports Bloomberg.

 But Generation Y isn’t set on only buying in the United States.
-Having spent most of their adult life with smartphones, high-speed internet and Wi-Fi, their options for remote work allow them to telecommute from almost anywhere in the world, a concept that developers are taking into consideration when building luxury homes abroad.
+Having spent most of their adult life with smartphones, high-speed internet and Wi-Fi, their options for remote work allow them to telecommute from almost anywhere in the world.
+Developers are taking this concept into consideration when building luxury homes abroad.

-In Costa Palmas in East Cape, for example, East Cape real estate homebuilders are listening to the features young buyers want and need most, providing a peaceful oasis on the Sea of Cortez that offers luxury accommodations for work and play.
+In Costa Palmas in East Cape, for example, homebuilders are listening to the features young buyers want and need most.
+They provide a peaceful oasis on the Sea of Cortez that offers luxury accommodations for work and play.